gempy-project/gempy/README.md

  Delve into the exciting new features in the [What's New in GemPy v3](WhatsNewGemPy3.md).

+The journey from GemPy v2 to v3 has been transformative.
+To ensure that our users don't lose out on any previous functionalities, we've shifted v2 to a package named [gempy_legacy](https://github.com/gempy-project/gempy_legacy).
+While the core team will not develop any new features for this version, we'll continue maintaining it based on community requests.

 ## Overview

 [GemPy](https://www.gempy.org/) is a Python-based, **open-source geomodeling library**.
 It is